Kansas City Chiefs vs. Cincinnati Bengals NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Bengals stats and trends

-- When Cincinnati puts up more than 21.4 points, it is 9-5 against the spread and 9-4 overall.
+- Cincinnati is 9-5 against the spread and 9-4 overall in games when it scores more than 21.4 points.

-- When Cincinnati picks up more than 368.9 yards, the team is 5-2 against the spread and 6-1 overall.
+- Cincinnati is 5-2 against the spread and 6-1 overall when the team amasses over 368.9 yards.

-- The Bengals have 21 giveaways this season, while the Chiefs have 29 takeaways.
+- This season the Bengals have 21 turnovers, eight fewer than the Chiefs have takeaways (29).

 Home and road insights

-- Kansas City is 5-5 against the spread, and 8-2 overall, at home this year.
+- At home this year, Kansas City is 5-5 against the spread and 8-2 overall.

-- At home, as 7-point favorites or more, the Chiefs are 4-3 ATS.
+- This season, as 7-point favorites or more at home, the Chiefs are 4-3 ATS.

-- In 10 home games this season, Kansas City has hit the over five times.
+- Kansas City has gone over the total in five of 10 games at home this season.

-- Cincinnati is 7-2 against the spread, and 6-3 overall, in away games.
+- In away games, Cincinnati is 6-3 overall and 7-2 against the spread.

-- The Bengals are winless ATS (0-1) away from home as 7-point underdogs or more.
+- On the road, the Bengals are winless ATS (0-1) as 7-point underdogs or more.

-- Cincinnati has gone over the total twice in nine away games this season.
+- In nine road games this year, Cincinnati has gone over the total twice.

 Powered by Data Skrive.